NorthCoastChurch/IT-Policy/Policy-21-Network-Security-And-Remote-Access.md

 Secure remote access must be strictly controlled.
 Control will be enforced with Multi- Factor Authentication (MFA).

-North Coast Church employees, volunteers/directors, and contractors should never provide their login or email password to anyone, including family members.
+North Coast Church employees, volunteers, and contractors should never provide their login or email password to anyone, including family members.

-North Coast Church employees, volunteers/directors, and contractors with remote access privileges:
+North Coast Church employees, volunteers, and contractors with remote access privileges:

 - Must ensure that their computer, which is remotely connected to North Coast Church’s corporate network, is not connected to any other network at the same time, with the exception of personal networks that are under the complete control of the user.
 - Must not use non-North Coast Church email accounts (i.e. Hotmail, Yahoo, AOL), or other external resources to conduct North Coast Church business, thereby ensuring that official business is never confused with personal business.